DOI-USGS/cdi-software-tutorials-2025/git-basics/ex3-merge-and-rebase.md

 You can see who last edited each line of `hello.sh` with `git blame hello.sh`:

-TODO: What does a clean git show: is the output piped through `less` or printed to screen?

 ```shell
 git-basics (modify-feature-branch) $ git blame hello.sh
 916670d8 (Bilbo   2025-06-05 17:33:20 -0600 1) #!/bin/bash